 Airflow: smooth, not savage

 Dyson’s Air Multiplier technology draws air in through the base and accelerates it out through the thin loop.
-The result is a smoother, more continuous stream than a bladed fan, without the faint chopping pulse you get from spinning blades.
-Across a living room the oscillation spreads that airflow well, and on higher settings it comfortably reaches a sofa from a couple of metres away.
+With no blades to chop the air, owners describe the result as a smoother, more continuous stream than a bladed fan, without the faint pulse you get from spinning blades.
+They also report that the oscillation spreads that airflow well across a living room, and that on higher settings it comfortably reaches a sofa from a couple of metres away.

-It isn’t the most forceful tower fan we’ve tested, a few cheaper Dreo and Levoit models push more raw air on max, but the quality and evenness of the AM07’s airflow is a step above almost everything else.
+It isn’t the most forceful tower fan on the market: a few cheaper models, including the Dreo Pilot Max, are rated for more raw air on max, but owners rate the evenness of the AM07’s airflow a step above almost everything else.

 Noise: its biggest strength

 This is where the premium starts to justify itself.
-On its lower half of settings the AM07 produces a soft, broadband whoosh rather than a mechanical whine or rattle, and the absence of blades eliminates any chopping pulse entirely.
-The overall sound character is smooth and unobtrusive, making it one of the few tower fans we are comfortable recommending for light sleepers.
-Push it to the top two speeds and it does become clearly audible, but most people rarely need that level outside the hottest afternoons.
+On its lower half of settings, owners consistently describe a soft, broadband whoosh rather than a mechanical whine or rattle, and the absence of blades removes any chopping pulse entirely.
+That sound character is why it is one of the few tower fans we are comfortable recommending for light sleepers.
+Owners agree it becomes clearly audible on the top two speeds, but most people rarely need that level outside the hottest afternoons.

 Running costs